gromacs/gromacs/docs/user-guide/mdp-options.rst

 .. mdp:: colvars-configfile

-   (colvars.dat) Name of the Colvars configuration file, using options specific to Colvars that are documented at:
+   Name of the Colvars configuration file, using options specific to Colvars that are documented at:
    `https://colvars.github.io/gromacs-2024/colvars-refman-gromacs.html
    <https://colvars.github.io/gromacs-2024/colvars-refman-gromacs.html>`_.
-   The file name can be either an absolute path, or a path relative to the folder from which :ref:`gmx mdrun` is called.
+   The file name can be either an absolute path, or a path relative to the working directory when :ref:`gmx grompp` is called.

 .. mdp:: colvars-seed